![]() | |

 John seems to be among the most honored and respected of our ancestors among the early settlers of Massachusetts.
 This book, The History of the Descendants of Elder John Strong,

-is not the only such book written.
+is not the only book such book written.
 In brief, he was a successful tanner

 and planter and had a hand in either the original settlement or the